What Is a PAR Sensor and How Is It Used?

 Astronauts on long space missions rely on plants for oxygen and food.
 It is important to optimize light conditions to keep plants healthy.
 This is essential for their survival.

-PAR sensors help keep the right light levels for plants to grow well.
+Sensors help keep the right light levels for plants to grow well.
 This supports our mission for sustainability.

-How to Set Up PAR Sensors Step-by-Step
+How to Set Up Step-by-Step

 **Step 1: Selecting the Appropriate Sensor**

 Start by picking a sensor that fits your application’s needs.
-Quantum PAR sensors are excellent for checking how plants use light for photosynthesis.
+Quantum PAR probes are excellent for checking how plants use light for photosynthesis.
 Choose a mounting type that fits the field conditions and your needs.

 **Step 2: Positioning the Sensor Correctly**